Heidi N Closet

-Heidi N Closet is the stage name of Trevien Anthonie Cheek, an American drag queen from Ramseur, North Carolina, best known for competing on the twelfth season of RuPaul's Drag Race, where she placed 5th and won the Miss Congeniality award.
+Heidi N Closet is the stage name of Trevien Anthonie Cheek, an American drag queen from Ramseur, North Carolina, best known for competing on the twelfth season of RuPaul's Drag Race, where she placed 6th and won the Miss Congeniality award.
+She returned to the eighth season of RuPaul’s Drag Race All Stars, but decided to quit the competition early, citing her mental health and wellbeing as the reason for her withdrawal.

 Early life

 Cheek was raised in Ramseur, North Carolina.
-Her mother died at a young age, and she is estranged from her father.
-She was raised by her grandmother.
+His mother died at a young age, and he is estranged from his father.
+He was raised by his grandmother.

 Career

-In 2014, shortly after turning 18, Cheek's sister invited her to a drag show in Winston-Salem, North Carolina.
-Cheek has said of seeing his first drag show, “I saw the glamour of being able to do whatever you want to do.”
-Cheek said his drag name “came from a joke.
+In 2014, shortly after turning 18, Cheek's sister invited him to a drag show in Winston-Salem, North Carolina.
+Cheek has said of seeing his first drag show, "I saw the glamour of being able to do whatever you want to do."
+Cheek said his drag name "came from a joke.
 It started out as a lot of men from my hometown are closeted and they would always try and get my goodies and whatnotries.
-I was like, ‘There’s no need to be hiding in the closet.’”
+I was like, 'There's no need to be hiding in the closet.'"

 Cheek's participation as a cast member on season 12 of RuPaul’s Drag Race was announced on January 23, 2020.
 He is the third contestant on the show from North Carolina, following Victoria "Porkchop" Parker (Season 1) and Stacy Layne Matthews (Season 3), and had not previously auditioned for the show.
 Heidi experienced an allergic reaction on her first day of shooting, but finished safe.
 During the competition, RuPaul expressed disapproval with her name choice, stating during episode 10: "I don't know if you've heard the story, but she came here as Heidi N Closet.
 Rotten!"
 With each episode RuPaul refers to Heidi by different names, including Heidi Ho, Heidi N Seeky, Heidi Hydrates, and Heidi Afrodite.
 Despite this, Heidi revealed during the Season 12 reunion episode that she had decided to keep her name.

 Heidi was dubbed the "heart" of the season by Out.
 During the competition, she placed in the top three times, winning one challenge.
 She also placed in the bottom two on four occasions.
 Her first two times in the bottom she survived the lip sync, sending home Nicky Doll and Brita respectively.
 Her third time in the bottom she lip-synced against Jackie Cox, and both were saved by RuPaul in a double shantay.
-She was eliminated in the eleventh episode, placing 5th overall in the competition, after losing her fourth lip sync to eventual winner of the season Jaida Essence Hall.
+She was eliminated in the eleventh episode, placing 6th overall in the competition, after losing her fourth lip sync to eventual winner of the season Jaida Essence Hall.
 During the season finale, she was named Miss Congeniality as voted on by her peers.